 In being a teacher, I cannot teach what I have not learned.

 These days I teach yoga but really I offer messages of calm, peace and wholeness.
-I teach my students that they are whole and good from their very core and that their part in this life is to calm down and with grace, allow it to emerge.
+I teach my students that they are whole and goodness from their very core and that their part in this life is to calm down and with grace, allow themselves to emerge.
 We practice knowing the calm and centered place of basic goodness before moving into any other practice.

 I teach this because I have learned it.